AliceAime/appris-de-Grand-papa/Maîtrise de l'IA.md

 ## pour créer un dessin animé
 ###  prompt
 "Can you give me a story.
 I want to create AI animated story about “your story”.
 Please give me a script with narrations and prompt to generate images of related scenes.
 The prompts should be well detailed and simple.
 Also add style “your style” at the end of each prompt."
+###exemple